 - A wound that doesn’t stop bleeding

-- No urine 6 to 8 hours after the procedure
+- No urine six to eight hours after the procedure

 - Redness or swelling that doesn’t get better after three days or gets worse